 - be present at the start of the examination and then sit and read the examination question paper before leaving the examination room; - enter the examination room, uninvited, with the sole intention of accessing the examination question paper; - have access to the examination question paper unless this is specifically requested by either the exams officer or an invigilator.
-For example, a possible printing error has been identified and, in the absence of an erratum notice, the exams officer needs this verified by the relevant subject teacher before reporting the issue to the awarding body; - give any indication of their opinion of a question paper to candidates, verbally or otherwise, having been asked to inspect the content; - communicate with candidates, (except in Art timed tests and Science Practical examinations or where maintaining discipline in the examination room).
+For example, a possible printing error has been identified and, in the absence of an erratum notice, the exams officer needs this verified by the relevant subject teacher before reporting the issue to the awarding body: - give any indication of their opinion of a question paper to candidates, verbally or otherwise, having been asked to inspect the content; - communicate with candidates, (except in timed Art tests and timetabled GCE AS/A2 Chemistry and Physics Practical examinations or where maintaining discipline in the examination room).
 This constraint extends to coaching candidates, reminding candidates which section(s) of the question paper to answer or which questions they should answer; - enter the examination room and approach candidates, either to prompt them to make an attempt at the examination or to provide support and encouragement; - enter the examination room and read candidates' scripts.